urmilkadakia/twitter_analysis/README.md

     python botornot.py -i <input_file> -o <outputfile>
     ```
     - Pass `-h` as argument for the help menu.
-    - For more information regarding the botometer score please visit: [botometer](https://botometer.iuni.iu.edu/#!/)

  3. **ngram frequencies and summary stastistics**
     - This code returns a file that contains the frequency of specified ngram along with the user description length histogram.